ansible42/dotnet-minimal-api-template/README.md

 # dotnet-minimal-api-template

 This is a C# dotnet minimal api template.
-Doing as part of learning and posssibly as a public template
+Doing as part of learning and possibly as a public template.